 A happier choice was then made in the person of William McMurray, a young man of Irish birth who was completing his studies in Divinity in the school being carried on by Archdeacon Strachan.
 In August 1832 the Lieutenant-Governor sent for Mr. McMurray, and informed him that he had been chosen to establish a mission among the Ojibway Indians, and that his headquarters would be at Sault Ste.
 Marie.
 Never having heard of such a place.
-McMurray very naturally asked where it was; and His Excellency replied that he didn't know, but if the young may would go to the Suveron Conord. but if the young man would go to the Surveyor-General, with his compliments, he would give him the required information.
+McMurray very naturally asked where it was; and His Excellency replied that he didn't know, but if the young man would go to the Surveyor-General, with his compliments, he would give him the required information.
 After diligent search, however, the Surveyor-General was unable to find any trace of Sault Ste.
 Marie, as no survey had yet been made in these regions.